LeahE128/abstract-data-structures/README.md

 # abstract-data-structures

-Understand the structure, nature and use of fundamental datastructures including, arrays, linked lists, stacks, and queues.
+Understand the structure, nature and use of fundamental data structures including, arrays, linked lists, stacks, and queues.

 The following tasks were completed: